#1 - Recycle

 Keep recycling loose in your recycling bin.
 Do not place papers/newspapers in paper or plastic bags.
 The papers may not get dumped out of the bag during sorting and the entire bag may be sorted as trash.
 Keeping everything loose in your recycling bin is the best way to go.

-Do not put shredded paper in your recycle bin.
+Do not put shredded paper in your recycling bin.
 Tiny shreds of paper are hard to capture at the facility where recyclables are sorted.
 Only add paper to your recycle bin that is the size of a standard business card (3.5 x 2 inches) or larger.

 If you still use blue bins, consider using two for paper recycling.
 Put loose paper in the bottom bin and cover it with a second bin containing heavier recyclables.
 The stacking system helps reduce neighborhood litter.